Bursaries and scholarships

 Nottingham Trent University is very pleased to be awarding two NTU Article 26 Scholarships for undergraduate entry in September 2018 for new students who have sought asylum in the UK but do not have access to Student Finance from the UK government.
 Scholarship recipients will each be awarded a full tuition fee waiver and a £500 award towards course and travel costs for each year of their academic course.

-In order to be considered for an NTU Article 26 Scholarship, you must meet all of the following criteria:
+In order to be considered for an NTU Article 26 Scholarship, students must meet all of the following criteria: